ManelisiMJ/typingTutor/README.md

 This game challenges a player to type the falling words before the reach the bottom of the screen

 ## Running the game
-In the root directly, use a terminal to run "make run totalWords noWords" where totalWords and noWords are integers/ totalWords is the maximum number of words you want to catch (type correctly) and noWords is the maximum number of words falling at one time\ and noWords < totalWords
+In the root directly, use a terminal to run "make run totalWords noWords" where totalWords and noWords are integers\
+totalWords is the maximum number of words you want to catch (type correctly) and noWords is the maximum number of words falling at one time and noWords < totalWords

 ## Instructions